-COPD Research News Round Up: November 2018
+COPD Research News Round Up

-November is National COPD Awareness Month.
 COPD, or chronic obstructive pulmonary disease, is the third-leading cause of death in the United States.
 Eleven million people in the U.S. have been diagnosed with COPD, and experts estimate that millions more may be undiagnosed.

 There is currently no cure for COPD, but there are treatment options.
 The latest COPD research is exploring new treatments while evaluating how effective current options are, while working to further understand COPD risk factors.
 In honor of COPD month, we've gathered some of the latest research news and treatments in development.

-[H3] Oxygen therapy for COPD patients may not help in the long run
+Oxygen therapy for COPD patients may not help in the long run

 For the last few decades, doctors have prescribed long-term oxygen therapy to COPD patients in the belief that the treatment extends lives.
 But a follow-up study suggests that the original research, conducted in the 1980s, was flawed, and that long-term oxygen therapy does not decrease mortality.
 It also decreases quality of life, the study found.